Blog · arXiv Analysis · Modified July 10, 2026 · Last reviewed July 10, 2026

 The important limit is evidence.
 LLMorphism is introduced as a new construct.
 The paper does not report a survey showing prevalence, an experiment showing causal effects, or a validated scale.
 Any institutional use should preserve that status.

 There is also a legitimate comparison problem.
 Humans do predict, generalize, imitate, and recombine.
-The error is not noticing partial similarity.
+Cognitive science, linguistics, neuroscience, education research, and philosophy all use models.
+The error is not modeling.
 The error is treating surface similarity in language as sufficient evidence for shared cognitive architecture while ignoring embodiment, affect, agency, learning history, social accountability, and non-linguistic thought.

 The result is a useful discipline for AI culture.
 Do not answer anthropomorphism with a new flattening of the human.
 The cure for making the machine too person-like is not making the person too machine-like.